In Their Words: Youth Voices of 2025

 Programs: Group Mentoring, 1:1 Mentoring, PACE Youth Advisory Board, 2025 FFY Impact Video

-“It’s not normal in my culture to speak on how you feel and FFY listened to me.”
+“It’s not normal in my culture to speak on how you feel,” he said.”
+But FFY listened to me.
+If other people join FFY, it can have a similar impact like it had on me.”

 Looking back, Ricardo reflected on how far he’s come: